LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 </figure>
 ### What can be done?

 Everyone knows this is broken.
-The majority of leadership organisations are on board, but none have direct responsibility for data.
+Leadership organisations are on board, but none have direct responsibility for data.
 Many services don't complete data because they can't afford to receive the commercial reports.
 Plus the reports are marketed around benchmarking and performance management, which isn't what library services need.

 Services need to be able to provide data in the knowledge that it will be widely used and shared for insight, and that they'll also receive free access to other libraries' data.